 Moreover, the meetings concluded that global cryptocurrency surveillance is key to tackling and tracking ransomware payments.
 Indeed, this is the main method of payment requested by their operators.

-Importance crypto compliance for ransomware and sanction
+Importance of crypto compliance for ransomware and sanction

 Operators working with cryptocurrencies are subject to a set of AML/CFT rules.
 For example, these rules include: